studyTourELearn/studyTour/README.md

 # studyTour
-E-Learning project related to computer science courses and others.
+E-Learning project related to computer science courses and other technologies.